Kamal Jumblatt: Early political career

 Kamal Jumblatt officially founded the Progressive Socialist Party (PSP) on 1 May 1949.
 The PSP was a socialist party espousing secularism and officially opposed to the sectarian character of Lebanese politics.
 In practice, it has been led and largely supported since its foundation by various segments of Lebanese society, especially members of the Druze community, and the Jumblatt clan in particular.
 In 1949, Jumblatt firmly opposed the execution of political leader Antoun Saadeh and held the government responsible for his assassination.
-In the name of the PSP, Jumblatt called the first convention of the Arab Socialist Parties, was held in Beirut in May 1951.
+In the name of the PSP, Jumblatt called the first convention of the Arab Socialist Parties, which was held in Beirut in May 1951.
 Prior to the 1952 elections, Jumblatt declared the formation of the opposition salvation front electoral list in a rally on 18 March 1951 in the village of Barouk, Mount Lebanon.
 Clashes between Jumblatt's supporters and Lebanese security forces led to the death of four, three of them were PSP supporters.
-After this incident he gave his famous speech:"Today, our party was baptized with blood".
-In the same year, he was reelected for the third time as Deputy of Mount Lebanon.
+After this incident, he gave his famous speech: "Today, our party was baptized with blood".
+In the same year, he was re-elected for the third time as Deputy of Mount Lebanon.

-Jumblatt regularly published articles in Al Anbaa which was founded by him in 1951.
+Jumblatt regularly published articles in Al Anbaa, which was founded by him in 1951.
 His writings frequently contained criticisms against President Bechara El Khoury.
 In 1952, he represented Lebanon at the Cultural Freedom Conference held in Switzerland.
 In August 1952, he organized a National Conference at Deir El Kamar, in the name of the National Socialist Front, calling for the resignation of the President.
 Due mainly to these pressures, the President resigned the same year.